-- 2.25 The Council considered various approaches to thematic policies, based on responses to early consultation and engagement, achieving the vision and compliance with the NPPF.
-These were presented in the Initial Draft Bassetlaw Plan (October 2016).
-These were not subject to SA at the time but were appraised in the SA of the Part 1 Draft Bassetlaw Plan and the findings were reproduced in the SA Report for the Draft Bassetlaw Local Plan (January 2020).
-They are again reproduced in Chapter 4 of this report, along with reasonable alternative policy approaches. - 2.26 The SA of the Part 1 Draft Bassetlaw Local Plan also assessed a number of strategic policies, including: - Spatial Strategy. - Growth Targets. - Strategic Spatial Policies. - Thematic Policies. - 2.27 In preparing the Draft Bassetlaw Local Plan (January 2020) the Council updated these policies and prepared a number of additional, detailed policies, drawing on key issues identified, consultation comments and the SA.
+2.27 The SA of the Part 1 Draft Bassetlaw Local Plan also assessed a number of strategic policies, including:

+- Spatial Strategy. - Growth Targets. - Strategic Spatial Policies. - Thematic Policies. - 2.28 In preparing the Draft Bassetlaw Local Plan (January 2020) the Council updated these policies and prepared a number of additional, detailed policies, drawing on key issues identified, consultation comments and the SA.
 These were subject to SA and the findings were presented in the January 2020 SA Report.
-As part of the current stage of work on the Local Plan, the Council has made a number of changes to these policies and the updated SA findings are reported in Chapter 6. - 2.28 There were a few presentational differences between the January 2020 SA Report and previous versions of the SA, which have also been carried forward into this current SA Report.
+A number of changes were made to these policies in the Draft Bassetlaw Local Plan (November 2020) and the updated SA findings were reported in the accompanying SA Report. - 2.29 In June 2021 the Council carried out a Focussed Consultation which presented changes that it proposed to make to nine of the strategic policies previously set out in the November 2020 Draft Local Plan.
+These changes were made where evidence base work for the Local Plan and discussions with key stakeholders indicated that a revision would be needed in order to provide a consistent strategic planning policy framework.
+The Council carried out SA work on those changes internally and an SA document was published alongside the consultation document. - 2.30 A number of further changes were made by the Council to the policies in the Local Plan while it prepared the current Publication (Regulation 19) version of the Local Plan.
+The SA findings have been updated to reflect those changes and are reported in Chapter 6 of this report. - 2.31 There were a few presentational differences between the January 2020 SA Report and previous versions of the SA, which were also been carried forward into the SA Report for the Draft Bassetlaw Local Plan (November 2020) and this current SA Report.
 For example, assessment matrices no longer list likely significant effects, mitigation, assumptions and uncertainties.
-This information is still included in the SA but is presented in a more streamlined format to make the assessments easier to understand.
+This information is still included in the SA but is presented in a more streamlined format to make the assessment easier to understand.
 The main assessment text and assessment matrices in Chapter 6 and Appendix 6 set out the likely significant effects identified, followed by recommendations for mitigation and/or enhancement of the policy.
 Uncertainties are made clear within the appraisal text itself and further information on uncertainties and assumptions are set out in the 'Uncertainties and Assumptions' section below.
 The site appraisal criteria are also a set of assumptions that guided the SA assessments.